-- The regional transportation plan has long recommended the development of fixed guideway transit, including BRT in the east-west corridor. - In 2015 the Commission initiated work with Milwaukee County in cooperation with the Cities of Milwaukee and Wauwatosa, and WisDOT to consider potential configurations and alignments of BRT in the east-west corridor.
+- The regional transportation plan has long recommended the development of fixed guideway transit, including BRT in the east-west corridor. - In 2016 the Commission continued supporting Milwaukee County in cooperation with the Cities of Milwaukee and Wauwatosa, and WisDOT in the selection of a locally preferred alignment for BRT in the east-west corridor.